juhasev/sample-ninja-help/help-registration-reports.md

 - Duplicate (Machine fingerprint matches exatly some body else, these are not blocked but review is recommended)
 - Email address provided produces a permanent bounce (email does not exist)

 Some of the security features can be turned on/off in the **Sub Panel -> Security** settings.

-If your panel is B2B we recommend that you allow corporate VPNs.
+> **IMPORTANT**: If your panel is B2B we recommend that you allow corporate VPNs.
+For example almost all the Health Care Panels will have panelists like physicians / doctors accessing the system through a corporate VPN.
+The reported geo location will be around the facilities your client operates.
+Any employee can remote in but the location will be reported as the facility address.

+> **WARNING** If you allow any VPNs (Virtual Private Network), hosted server runnig VPN to access your community / projects your location IP accuracy is no longer reliable.

 Additionally we scan for email addresses that you have already blacklisted.
 SampleNinja also maintains a blacklist list for email domains that are known to be bad actors.
 Contact support@sampleninja.io if you would like to contribute to our blacklisted domain collection.